CBD and Asthma: Part 2

 Many of the products available in stores are marketing what the product could do, not what it will do.
 It's always best to talk to your doctor about how CBD will interact with the medications you are taking and also how to obtain real CBD medications.
 It's best to treat CBD as the medicine it is, not as something that we can buy and consume like a daily vitamin.
 More personal research is always a great place to start, so if you discuss CBD with your doctor, you can work with them to find the best management for your asthma.

 Thank you for reading!
-Please reach out in the comments below if you have questions, or you can post in our Q&A.
+Please reach out in the comments below if you have questions.